audioxide/data/data/posts/20170816-reviews-godspeed-you-black-emperor-f-sharp-a-sharp-infinity.md

   instrumental, the music twangs and moans through a sumptuous range of soundscapes, sounding as fresh as it does apocalyptic.
 week: 111
+blurb: Almost entirely instrumental, the music twangs and moans through a sumptuous range of soundscapes, sounding as fresh as it does apocalyptic.
 ---
 author: ANDRÉ
 review: '<div class="_d97"><p>Godspeed You!
 Black Emperor’s debut record